makariousmagdy/Reverse_ENG-CTF/README.md

 - Break through **multiple password stages** hidden inside the binary.
 - Uncover the **secret key** that protects `secret.zip`.
 - Each stage gets trickier — with fake passwords, layered checks, and deceptive hints waiting to mislead you.
+- Final flag is encrypted by public key.
 ⚔️ Only the persistent will reach the final flag.
 Do you have what it takes?